MY GO TO STEELS

 CPM 154 Stainless Steel- (This steel is marked by two "dots" under the maker stamp) Not to be confused with 154cm, CPM 154 is a modern high performance powder version of a long time tested steel composition.
 This is in a family of steels made popular by the venerable Bob Loveless and if you have ever had a well made knife in it you know why it is so loved!
 With edge retention between 3V and 4V, toughness like A2, good stainless properties and easy to field sharpen its hard to beat the balance CPM 154 brings to the bush.
 I heat treat in house using a cryo and low temper.
 60-63HRC depending upon intended use.

-CPM Cruwear- (this steel is marked by a "+"under the makers mark) Details coming
+CPM Cruwear/Z-wear pm - (these steels are marked by a "+"under the makers mark) Details coming

 Convex Grind- The Convex Grind is in my opinion the best all around grind that will perform a large number of tasks very well and is easy to sharpen and maintain.
 While not quite as good at slicing as a flat grind, it is tougher and superior for battening and wood carving/feather slicks.
 The Convex Grind is a better bushcraft grind than a flat grind, a better slicer than the scandi and it is very easy to maintain your edge in the field.
 In my opinion the Convex Grind is the best do it all grind for hunting, bushcraft and utility work.
 I grind my convex grinds with a small secondary edge and a thin grind.
 What this means is that you can just sharpen the edge just like a normal flat grind on a stone and a hard back strop.
 At the same time, the secondary edge is well blended into the bevel so if you prefer to sharpen on a mouse pad, or a rolling motion on a stone it will work very good as well.
 This grind preforms different depending on the thickness you choose.
 For a better slicer you should go with a 3/32", while for a robust bushcraft knife 5/32" gives you a lot of strength and 1/8" is a good balance of strength and slicing performance.